SkySingh04/DNS-Server-Rust/README.md

-# DNS_Server-Rust
+# A DNS Server : Built with RUST!
+Building a DNS Server from Scratch in RUST!(yes I consider this language to be the language of the cool kids and yes I struggle to write a simple function in it and yes I want to earn money without having to do full stack).

-Building a DNS Server from Scratch in RUST!
-I have written notes about all the things I have learned in this Readme file, they are written in Hinglish for my referrence.
+I have written notes about all the things I have learned in this Readme file, they are written in Hinglish for my reference.

 ## Part 1 : Implementing the protocol